ShriNandhanSL/password-strength-analyzer/README.md

-# Password Strength Analyzer
+Password Strength Analyzer

-## Overview
+Overview

-This is a Python-based password strength analyzer that evaluates password security using rule-based checks.
+This project is a Python-based password strength analyzer that evaluates the security of a password using rule-based checks and entropy calculation.

-## Features
+Features

-- Checks password length
+- Validates password length
-- Detects uppercase and lowercase letters
+- Detects uppercase and lowercase characters
 - Identifies digits and special characters
-- Detects common weak passwords
+- Checks against common weak passwords
-- Provides strength rating (Weak, Medium, Strong)
+- Calculates password strength (Weak, Medium, Strong)
+- Computes entropy for security estimation
+- Provides suggestions to improve weak passwords

+How It Works

+The program analyzes a password based on multiple criteria such as length, character diversity, and common patterns.
+It assigns a score, calculates entropy, and determines the overall strength.

-## Usage
+Usage

-Run the program:
+Run the program using:

 python password_checker.py

+Enter a password when prompted to see the analysis.

-## Example
+Example

-Input: Hello@123
+Input:
+Hello123

-Output: Strong
+Output:
+Strength: Medium
+Entropy: (value shown)
+Suggestions:

+- Add special characters

-## Technologies Used
+Technologies Used

 - Python

+Project Structure

+password-strength-analyzer/
+│
+├── password_checker.py
+└── README.md

-## Future Improvements
+Future Improvements

-- Add entropy calculation
+- Add graphical user interface (GUI)
+- Integrate password breach detection
-- Improve scoring logic
+- Improve scoring algorithm using advanced techniques

-- Build GUI interface
+Author

+ShriNandhan